-- (a) The woman brings forth Christ, which Israel did (whereas the Church did not bring forth Christ). - (b) "The woman symbolized Israel, as indicated by Genesis 37:9-11, where the sun and the moon referred to Jacob and Rachel, Joseph's parents. - (c) "The stars in the woman's crown clearly related to the 12 sons of Jacob and identified the woman as Israel fulfilling the Abrahamic Covenant.
-J.B.
-Smith cites Isaiah 60:1-3, 20 as proof that the sun refers to Israel's future glory (A Revelation of Jesus Christ, p.
-182)."11
+- a.
+The woman brings forth Christ, which Israel did (whereas the Church did not bring forth Christ). - b.
+"The woman symbolized Israel, as indicated by Genesis 37:9-11, where the sun and the moon referred to Jacob and Rachel, Joseph's parents. - c.
+"The stars in the woman's crown clearly related to the 12 sons of Jacob and identified the woman as Israel fulfilling the Abrahamic Covenant.
+J. B. Smith cites Isaiah 60:1-3, 20 as proof that the sun refers to Israel's future glory (A Revelation of Jesus Christ, p.
+182)."10

-10 Robert L. Mounce, The Book of Revelation, 236.
+9 Robert L. Mounce, The Book of Revelation, 236.

-[&]quot;Walvoord, BKC, emphasis mine.
+10 Walvoord, BKC, emphasis mine.

-(ii) (12:3-4) Satan and his demons, signified by a dragon with stars, unsuccessfully seek to destroy the infant Jesus.
+(ii) Satan and his demons, signified by a dragon with stars, unsuccessfully seek to destroy the infant Jesus (12:3-4).

-(iii) (12:5-6) Jesus escapes Satan in His ascension to await His Millennial rule while Israel is protected during the last three and a half years of the Tribulation.
+(iii) Jesus escapes Satan in his ascension to await his millennial rule while Israel is protected in the last 3.5 years of the Tribulation (12:5-6).

-(iv) (12:7-21) Satan is cast from heaven where he accuses the saints and unsuccessfully seeks to destroy Israel in the Great Tribulation.
+(iv) Satan is cast from heaven where he accuses saints and unsuccessfully seeks to destroy Israel in the Great Tribulation (12:7-21).

-- (b) (Ch.
-13) Satan's agents (the Antichrist and False Prophet) are identified to enable readers of the Tribulation Period to resist them. - (i) (13:1-10) Antichrist, represented by the beast out of the sea, gains a worldwide following by unbelievers through satanic power and persecutes Christians.
+- (b) Satan's agents (the Antichrist and False Prophet) are identified to enable readers of the Tribulation Period to resist them (Rev 13). - (i) Antichrist (beast out of the sea) gains a worldwide following by unbelievers through satanic power and persecutes Christians (13:1-10).

-(ii) (13:11-18) The False Prophet, represented by the beast out of the earth, glorifies the Antichrist and persecutes Christians who lack the mark of the Antichrist.
+(ii) The False Prophet (beast out of the earth) glorifies the Antichrist and persecutes Christians who lack the mark of the Antichrist (13:11-18).